AI For Main Line Clog Calls

 Homeowners, tenants, or managers reporting toilets, tubs, showers, laundry drains, or floor drains backing up together.

-Outcome: Capture fixture count, affected rooms, standing water, odor, water color, access, and urgency.
+Outcome: Capture fixture count, affected rooms, standing water, odor, water color, cleanout access, photos, and urgency.

 Sewer smell and gurgling calls